emiliom/learning-resources/docs/canaryopera/need_to_talk_to_someone.md

 Anyone can hit crisis point.
 [CALM](https://www.thecalmzone.net/about-calm/what-is-calm/) runs a [free and confidential helpline and webchat](https://www.thecalmzone.net/help/get-help/) – 7 hours a day, 7 days a week for anyone who needs to talk about life’s problems.
 We support those bereaved by suicide, through the [Support After Suicide Partnership (SASP)](http://supportaftersuicide.org.uk/).

 ## LGBTQ community lifeline
-If you are a member of the LGBTQ community and need to talk to a trained counselor, use the Trevor Project's TrevorLifeLines 24/7" 1-866-488-7386.
+If you are a member of the LGBTQ community and need to talk to a trained counselor, use the [Trevor Project](https://www.thetrevorproject.org/) TrevorLifeLines 24/7 1-866-488-7386.
+The Trevor Project is an American non-profit organization focused on suicide prevention efforts among lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ) community members.

 ## Native and Indigenous support
 Depression and suicide affect people of all ages and populations, but Native American and Alaskan Native populations can be at a higher risk.
 If you’re struggling, the [Lifeline is available to help, 24/7.](https://suicidepreventionlifeline.org/help-yourself/native-americans/)

 StrongHearts Native Helpline 1-844-7NATIVE (762-8483) is a safe domestic, dating and sexual violence helpline for American Indians and Alaska Natives, offering culturally-appropriate support and advocacy daily from 7 a.m. to 10 p.m.
 CT.
 Anonymous and confidential.
 Callers reaching out after hours may connect with The National Domestic Violence Hotline, a non-Native based 24-7 domestic violence helpline by selecting option one.
 Learn more about [services here.](https://www.strongheartshelpline.org/).
 Safety Alert: Computer use can be monitored and is impossible to completely clear.
 If you are afraid your internet usage might be monitored, call 1−844-762-8483.

+## Ayuda En Español
+Cuando usted llama al número 1-888-628-9454, su llamada se dirige al centro de ayuda de nuestra red disponible más cercano.Tenemos actualmente 170 centros en la red y usted hablará probablemente con uno situado en su zona.
+El folleto es tamaño de bolsillo y se divide en cuatro paneles.
+Este folleto proporciona información de como reconocer las señales para ofrecer ayuda, y contiene el enlace al sitio web para mas recursos.
+[Suicide Prevention Brochure (Spanish) / Folleto para la prevención del suicidio.](https://emmresourcecenter.org/resources/suicide-prevention-brochure-spanish-folleto-para-la-prevencion-del-suicidio).

 ## United States
 [Talk to Someone Now](https://suicidepreventionlifeline.org/talk-to-someone-now/) The Lifeline is available for everyone, is free, and confidential.
 [Lifelife Chat](https://suicidepreventionlifeline.org/chat/) centers in the Lifeline network are accredited by CONTACT USA.
 [Lifeline Chat is available 24/7 across the U.S.]((https://suicidepreventionlifeline.org/chat/)